U.S. Route 52: Indiana

 In Indiana, US 52 runs in a northwest–southeast direction.
-It passes through Lafayette and Indianapolis.
+It passes through Lafayette where it used to be on Sagamore Parkway, but was later rerouted onto the US 231 bypass and Teal Road.
 Northwest of Indianapolis, US 52 runs along the same general area as, and is considered an alternative route to, I-65.
-In the Indianapolis area, it is overlapped with I-865 and I-465.
-East of Indianapolis, it is considered an alternative to I-74 before joining it near the Ohio border.
+In the Indianapolis area, it is overlapped with I-865, I-465, and I-69.
+East of Indianapolis, it is considered an alternative to I-74 before joining it near the Ohio state line.

 When US 52 went through Downtown Indianapolis, it went onto Brookville Road, then turned left onto English Avenue.
 It then joined US 421 when it turned onto Southeastern Avenue.
 US 52/US 421 joined US 40 when it turned onto Washington Street.
 It then split into Washington Street (westbound) and Maryland Street (eastbound).
 US 52 then turned onto West Street (from West Street, it turned onto Maryland Street).
 US 52 turned on 16th Street, where it would overlap US 136.
 It then turned onto Lafayette Road, which became Indianapolis Road when reaching Zionsville.
 When I-65 was completed through Downtown Indianapolis, US 52 got on I-65 from the Lafayette Road interchange, and traveled on I-65 the rest of the way.
 In 1970, the route was re-routed onto the south belt of I-465 from Brookville Road to I-65.
 It was re-routed again on its current route around Indianapolis in either 2000 or 2001.